dropcat13/expressNoteTaker/README.md

-# expressNoteTaker
+# Express Note Taker

 ## User Story

-AS A user, I want to be able to write and save notes
+As a user, I want to be able to write and save notes

-I WANT to be able to delete notes I've written before
+I want to be able to delete notes I've written before

-SO THAT I can organize my thoughts and keep track of tasks I need to complete
+So that I can organize my thoughts and keep track of tasks I need to complete

 ## Business Context